NVlabs/mask-auto-labeler/README.md

 ## F.A.Q.

-It seems like MIL loss is using mask labels for training?
+#### It seems like MIL loss is using mask labels for training?

 No, we do not use mask.
 Check [this](https://github.com/NVlabs/mask-auto-labeler/issues/2)

+#### I met errors during training/testing and *MMCV exists in the error log*, how do I do?

+You have to rebuild your own docker since your nvidia driver version is different from mine and there are some customized operators in MMCV.

 ## LICENSE